Morocco Travel Tips: 15 Things to Know Before Your First Trip

 7. Tap water is not reliably safe to drink.
 Stick to bottled water throughout your trip, including for cleaning your teeth if you have a sensitive stomach.
 Bottled water is cheap and available everywhere (8–15 MAD for 1.5 litres).
 Ice in tourist restaurants is generally made with filtered water, but if you are in doubt, ask.

 8. Morocco is safer than most visitors expect.
 Morocco consistently ranks as one of the safest countries in Africa and the Arab world for international tourists.
 Violent crime against visitors is exceptionally rare.
 The most common issues are petty theft in crowded areas (use a money belt or leave valuables at your riad), fake "students" in medinas who offer to help and then ask for payment, and aggressive carpet shop tactics near the major tourist sites.
 A private tour with a licensed guide eliminates virtually all of these concerns.
-Solo female travellers are welcome on our tours and report feeling comfortable and safe throughout.
+Solo female travelers are welcome on our tours and report feeling comfortable and safe throughout.

 9. Food is extraordinary and largely safe.
 Moroccan cuisine — tagines, couscous, pastilla, harira soup, mechoui roasted lamb, fresh-squeezed orange juice — is one of the great pleasures of any Morocco trip.
 Street food in the medinas (msemen flatbreads, brochettes, fresh-pressed juice) is generally safe if it is being cooked to order and served hot.
 Avoid uncooked salads and unpeeled fruit from street stalls if you have a sensitive stomach.
 Restaurant quality in Fez and Marrakech ranges from excellent to tourist-trap mediocre; ask your guide for recommendations specific to your location.